v923z/nothon/README.md

 will happen.
 This will be fixed in a future version.

 By pressing "save", the stripped content of the notebook will be written to nothon.note.

+Using "html" produces the stand-alone html document nothon.html.